Search

 • property is transferred to you in a divorce or dissolution of a civil partnership

-• you use alternative financial property agreements
+• you use alternative financial property agreements, such as a Sharia-compliant Islamic mortgage

-• registered social landlords
+• a registered provider of social housing

 You can find a full list of stamp duty reliefs on Gov.uk.

-How much is stamp duty on a second home?
+Is there stamp duty on second homes?

-Can you get a stamp duty refund?
+Can you claim stamp duty back?

 You can apply for a stamp duty refund if you think you have overpaid.

-If HMRC finds that you claimed the wrong amount or weren’t entitled to a stamp duty refund, you will have to repay the money, plus interest.
+If HMRC finds that you claimed back the wrong amount or weren’t entitled to a stamp duty refund, you will have to repay the money, plus interest.
 You may also have to pay a penalty.

 For this reason, you may not want to use the money until you have confirmation that your refund is correct.